Making life changes for students with learning differences.

 Margaret is an English-speaking Cognitive Behavioural Therapist currently based in Nyon, Switzerland.
 She offers Cognitive Behavioural Therapy, Mediation and Training in the Geneva and Vaud Region.
 Please visit her website.

 Kamy Lavanchy is a licensed Heal Your Life ®Workshop Facilitator/Life Coach, Massage Therapist, Reiki Practitioner.
 For more information about her work, please visit her website.

 Dr Irina Schurov is a certified nutrition and health coach and founder of LiveRight, an initiative sharing knowledge of nutritional science and wellbeing strategy, please visit her website.

 Izumi Takase is as an independent Trainer and Facilitator and founded iPostiveLINC in October 2016, she often spends time at Oak Hill offering programmes relevant to the parent body, please visit her website.

 Rita Waddell has been in the teaching profession for more than 20 years.
-She holds a Masters degree in Special Educational Needs (SpLd) from IM March University, Liverpool specialising in dyslexia.
+She holds a Masters degree in Special Educational Needs (SpLd) from IM Marsh University, Liverpool specialising in dyslexia.
 Rita has taught in primary schools across both key stages (3-11 years).
 She previously held the post of Special Educational Needs Co-ordinator and has experience and knowledge in supporting students with a range of learning differences.
 Rita joined Oak Hill in 2010 and is Team Leader.
 She holds certification for Irlen screening, is trained in Reading Recovery.
 After achieving her IMSLEC qualification in North Carolina, she is qualified to deliver the Hill Methodology.